andredtr/pomodoro-roulette/README.md

 - Track completed tasks and how many pomodoros each took
 - Daily count of completed pomodoros
 - Configurable break timer after each pomodoro
+- Create separate task groups by adding `?key=yourname` to the URL